Skip to main content

 Recursive RLM work has two entry points, and they share one budget:

-1. delegate_to_rlm() — from the host ReAct agent’s tool registry.
+1. delegate_to_rlm() — from the host FleetAgent’s ReAct tool registry.
+The chat agent calls this when it decides a sub-task exceeds its context.

 2. sub_rlm() / sub_rlm_batched() — from Python code already running inside a dspy.RLM sandbox, reaching back out through the Daytona bridge to spawn a further child.

-Both go through DaytonaInterpreter.build_delegate_child() so child creation follows one backend-owned policy. rlm_max_llm_calls is a single shared semantic-call budget across the entire recursive tree. sub_rlm_batched() caps sibling parallelism at 4 while sharing that same budget.
-Sandbox code can call llm_query(), llm_query_batched(), sub_rlm(), and sub_rlm_batched() through the Daytona bridge.
-These callbacks dispatch to fleet-rlm’s interpreter methods, not DSPy’s per-forward injected counters — that is why budget enforcement is global rather than per-frame.
+Both go through DaytonaInterpreter.build_delegate_child() so child creation follows one backend-owned policy. rlm_max_llm_calls is a single shared semantic-call budget across the entire recursive tree — not per frame, not per RLM. sub_rlm_batched() caps sibling parallelism at 4 while sharing that same budget across siblings.

 Child isolation policy